N8Brown/dreamhost_guides/install_python3.md

-# Dreamhost Guide: Installing Custom Version of Python 3
+# DreamHost Guide: Installing Custom Version of Python 3

-Dreamhost users have the ability to install custom versions of Python 3 on Dreamhost's Shared, VPS, and Dedicated servers.
-This guide expands upon the article found on the [Dreamhost Knowledge Base](https://help.dreamhost.com/hc/en-us/articles/115000702772-Installing-a-custom-version-of-Python-3) for installing a custom version of Python 3 to provide a more complete breakdown of the process.
+DreamHost users have the ability to install custom versions of Python 3 on DreamHost's Shared, VPS, and Dedicated servers.
+This guide expands upon the article found on the [DreamHost Knowledge Base](https://help.DreamHost.com/hc/en-us/articles/115000702772-Installing-a-custom-version-of-Python-3) for installing a custom version of Python 3 to provide a more complete breakdown of the process.

 *NOTE: Python verson 3.9.2 was used for the demonstration of this process.
 Anywhere you see 3.9.2 should be replace with the version number you are attempting to download and install*